 Overall Project Benefits

-- New source of gas for south-east Australian Gas market to fill projected gas shortages
+- New source of gas for south-east Australia to fill projected gas shortages

-- Short gas Pipeline length (~6.5km) from gas terminal to VTS at Lara
+- Short total new pipeline required (~6.5km) from gas terminal to Victorian Transmission System at Lara

-- Majority of the Pipeline (~4.5km) will be underground
+- Majority of the pipeline (~4.5km) will be underground in existing easements

 - Strategic location in major bulk port